jachymuv/mnist/README.md

 * _small_ - training on smaller data (size can be specified), test on all the test set
 * _test_ - load and test a pretrained model

-Other parameters, like maximum number of epochs, early stopping, training size data limit
+Other parameters, like maximum number of epochs, early stopping, training size data limit can be specified from the command line.

 ### Example Calls